rajinder-yadav/dm-css/README.md

 ### Height scaling down

-When font height is scaled down, the values become a fraction of the root element font height.
+When font height is scaled down, the values become a fraction of the root font height.

-The scale reduces root font height successively by a factor of **0.10**.
+The scale reduces font height successively by a factor of **10%**.

 You will notice in the Style-Notation, scaled down fonts have a leading "-" dash before the value, this can be consider negative scaled values.